On homogeneous Hermite-Lorentz spaces: Subgroups of

 \end{enumerate}

 \end{enumerate}

 \end{proposition}

 \begin{remark} As it will be seen from its proof, this classification naturally generalizes to connected subgroups of all simple Lie groups of rank 1.
-The proof uses essentially one standard result from simple Lie groups theory, attributed in this form to Mostow \cite{Mos}.
+The proof uses essentially one standard result from simple Lie groups theory, du to Karpelevich \cite{Kar} and Mostow \cite{Mos}.
 It states that a given Cartan decomposition of a Lie subgroup extends to a Cartan decomposition of the ambient simple Lie group.
-An essentially geometric (algebraic free) approach is also available in the case of $\SO(1, n)$, see \cite{BoZ, DO}.
+An essentially geometric (algebraic free) approach is also available in the case of $\SO^0(1, n)$, see \cite{BoZ, DO}.

 -- Observe finally that we do not assume $H$ to be closed.

 \end{remark}

 \begin{proof} Let $H \subset \SU(1, n)$ be as in the proposition.